ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

     `mmces address add --ces-node storage-scale-storage-5 --ces-ip 10.241.2.6 mmces address add --ces-node storage-scale-storage-6 --ces-ip 10.241.2.7`

     In this scenario, the CES IP address is an alias IP address.
-This IP address can failover across the other nodes in the event of failure of the owner node.
+This IP address can failover across other nodes in the event of failure of the owner node.
     {: note}

 6. Verify the CES cluster status: